Policies

 Privacy Notice

-University of Glasgow Counselling and Psychological Services: Privacy Notice
+University of Glasgow Counselling and Wellbeing Services: Privacy Notice

 Your Personal Data

-The University of Glasgow’s Counselling and Psychological Service will be what’s known as the ‘Data Controller’ of your personal data processed in relation to the service provided by Counselling and Psychological Services (CaPS).
-This privacy notice will explain how CaPS will process your personal data.
+The University of Glasgow will be what’s known as the ‘Data Controller’ of your personal data processed in relation to the services provided by the Counselling and Wellbeing Services (CWS).
+It is important that you read this notice prior to providing your information.

 Legal basis for processing your data